 NOTE: This field is VERY important.
 Let us know if any of your chosen causes are already in another active special matching campaign.
 If the cause exists in two separate 2:1 campaigns, for example, the special match rates will stack and result in more matching than expected.

 11. Do you want this campaign to exist in a Giving Opportunity only, a Giving Opportunity and Cause Page(s), or a Cause Page only?
-(Choose a, b, or c)
+(Choose a or b)

 A campaign can live within a Giving Opportunity only, or it can be applied to the cause page directly.